Jan-3007/DSP_lab/README.md

     - download from [website](https://github.com/Kitware/CMake/releases/tag/v3.30.5)
         - file: "cmake-3.30.5-windows-x86_64.zip"
     - unzip and copy/move to recommended location: "C:/Program Files/CMake/"
-    - if deviating, edit path in "{project_name}/.vscode/settings.windows.json"
+    - if deviating, edit path in `{project_name}/.vscode/settings.windows.json`
 4. Ninja
     - if not installed yet, open a command line terminal and run `winget install Ninja-build.Ninja -v 1.12.1`
-5. Install "CMSIS-DAP Driver.msi", from ["FM4S6E2GMKitSetup_RevSB"](#download-links) by unpacking the .exe
+5. Install "CMSIS-DAP Driver.msi",
+   - download it from [FM4S6E2GMKitSetup_RevSB](#download-links) and unpack the .exe
-6. Check if board identifies as "FM-Link/CMSIS-DAP Cypress FM Communications Port" in Device Manager, if not see [Flash CMSIS-DAP FW on MB9AF312K](#flash-cmsis-dap-fw-on-mb9af312k)
+6. Check if board identifies as `FM-Link/CMSIS-DAP Cypress FM Communications Port` in Device Manager, if not see [Flash CMSIS-DAP FW on MB9AF312K](#flash-cmsis-dap-fw-on-mb9af312k)

 >[!NOTE]
-> all recommended versions have been tested, using different versions may result in errors
+> All recommended versions have been tested, using different versions may result in errors

 ### Linux
 Required packages with their recommended versions are:
-- GCC (version: 13.3.rel1)
+- GCC (version: 13.3.rel1) + GDB-Multiarch
 - OpenOCD (version: 0.12.0)
 - CMake (version: 3.30.5)
 - Ninja (version: 1.12.1)